Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds… James 1:2

 If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.
 But when you ask, you must believe and not doubt, because the one who doubts is like a wave of the sea, blown and tossed by the wind.
 That person should not expect to receive anything from the Lord.
 Such a person is double-minded and unstable in all they do.
 James 1:5-8

-As I continued to seek Him in His Word (and by revelation through the Holy Spirit) God was showing me things I had never seen before.
+As I continued to seek Him in His Word, God was showing me things I had never seen before.
 And as I began to trust Him in His sovereignty, I was beginning to understand that, while it was still very painful, He was actually walking me through the difficult times.
 I had not been abandoned but, instead, was being changed and refined – and it instilled a hope in me that would carry me through the rest of that dark winter.

 Why?!
 Why was I being kicked while I was down?
 What on earth had I done to deserve wave after wave of pain?
 Why couldn’t I have control of anything in my life?!
 Didn’t I have a say?!!